Other UCSB Student Resource Links

 Office hours are the days and times a professor or teaching assistant (TA) is available to students in the instructor's office.
 You should be able to find an instructor's office hours on the course syllabus and/or department webpage.
-You may attend office hours for a variety of reasons including to clarify or receive further instruction on a topic in the course, receive feedback on a piece of writing for the course, and explore research, internship, and graduate school oppertunities in the field.
+You may attend office hours for a variety of reasons including to clarify or receive further instruction on a topic in the course, receive feedback on a piece of writing for the course, and explore research, internship, and graduate school opportunities in the field.
 Instructors will expect you to arrive prepared - know what you would like to ask and bring paper or a laptop to take notes.

 Tau Beta Pi Tutoring Services

 The UCSB chapter of Tau Beta Pi, the engineering honor society, offers free tutoring by students who are honor society members, held every fall and spring quarter.
 Visit the UCSB Tau Beta Pi website for a schedule of drop-in tutoring hours and availability.